Battle of Aberdeen (Andaman Islands): Background

 In 1789, the Bengal Presidency established a naval base and penal colony on Chatham Island in the southeast bay of Great Andaman.
 After two years, the colony was moved to the northeast part of Great Andaman and was named Port Cornwallis.
 However, there was much disease and death in the penal colony and the government ceased operating it in May 1796.

 In 1824, Port Cornwallis was the rendezvous of the fleet carrying the army to the First Burmese War.

 The hostile nature of the native inhabitants was highlighted in the 1830s and 1840s, when shipwrecked crews who landed on the Andamans were often attacked and killed by Andamanese tribespeople, and the islands had a reputation for cannibalism.
 The loss of the Runnymede and the Briton in 1844 during the same storm, while transporting goods and passengers between India and Australia, and the continuous attacks launched by Andamanese tribespeople, which the survivors fought off, alarmed the British government.

 In 1855, the government proposed another settlement on the islands, including a convict establishment, but the Indian Rebellion of 1857 forced a delay in its construction.
-However, the rebellion led to the British holding a large number of prisoners, who could be held more securely and at less risk in an offshore penal colony than on the Indian mainland, and so the development of a new Andaman settlement and prison became an urgent necessity.
+However, the rebellion led to the British holding a large number of prisoners, who could be held more securely and at less risk in an offshore penal colony than on the Indian mainland, and so the development of a new Andaman settlement and prison became a perceived necessity.
 The first prisoners landed at the Andaman Islands on 10 March 1858, and were soon engaged in clearing the dense forest of Ross Island, building their own shelters and other buildings, and laying roads, while living and working in extremely arduous conditions.